Analyze “The Scholarship Jacket”

 “The Scholarship Jacket”

-Theme is the message the
+Theme is the message the author

 wants to share with the reader.